MONROE-PROJECT/Experiments/experiments/ping/readme.md

 packets to host 8.8.8.8 (google public dns).

-The experiment will send 1 Echo Request (ICMP type 8) packet per second to hots 8.8.8.8 over the specified interface until aborted.
+The experiment will send 1 Echo Request (ICMP type 8) packet per second to host 8.8.8.8 over the specified interface until aborted.
 RTT is measured as the time between the Echo request and the Echo reply (ICMP type 0) is received from the server.